camillehe1992/aws-terraform-examples/ecs-cluster-on-ec2/README.md

 Another option to specify value of variable is to provide the value in command which has high priority than `.env`.
 For example, use `make ENVIRONMENT=prod check_env` to overwrite the `ENVIRONMENT` variable to `prod` instead of `dev` defined in `.env`.

+Update `DESIRED_SIZE` in .env file if you want to change the desired EC2 instances count in ECS Cluster.
+We only launch one instance for demo purpose.

 Setup local development and AWS credentials following [README](../README.md) before you can deploy AWS resources using below commands.

 ```bash